Please check the FAQs and watch our Video Guides before asking your questions. Most questions are answered there.

 How we began

-Bazza's Bazaar was started in 1991 from the simple need of two location recordists having a small amount of surplus equipment to sell.
-So Bazza, who is the founder and owner of Bazza's Bazaar, decided to circulate an A4 sized sheet of paper containing a list of six used audio items, to some 60 professionals known to the the owners of the kit.
+Bazza's Bazaar was started in 1993 from the simple need of two location recordists having a small amount of surplus equipment to sell.
+So Bazza, who was the founder of Bazza's Bazaar, decided to circulate an A4 sized sheet of paper containing a list of six used audio items, to some 60 professionals known to the the owners of the kit.
 We managed to sell some of the kit and Bazza's Bazzar, as it was then known, started to grow via word of mouth.

 Over time, that single sheet of paper metamorphosed into a 64 page catalogue which was mailed monthly to those who requested it.

-Meanwhile, in 1993 we started our web site.
+Meanwhile, in 1995 we started our web site.
 This was quite primitive but, even then, it brought Bazza's Bazaar to the notice of many people, even some outside the UK.
-However, the web site only really started to work after a chance meeting with our web guru, Emyr.
-He worked as my boom swinger on a TV series being shot on location in North Wales.
+However, the web site only really started to work after a chance meeting with our web guru, and present owner, Emyr.
+He worked as Bazza's boom swinger on a TV series being shot on location in North Wales.
 Since then, he has developed and improved the web site.

 As the database of equipment changed daily and increased in size, the catalogue was always out of date even by the time it was published, let alone distributed.
 So, because we had been overtaken by the web, and because of increasing printing and distribution costs, it was decided to not to publish the printed catalogue.
 Since then we have not looked back.
 Our client base grows daily and is truly international.

-Now, after many years of planning and coding work, some 22,000 lines of code have been written to produce the present web site.
+Now, after many years of planning and coding work, over 43,000 lines of code have been written to produce the present web site.
 But we have not finished.
 The web site is a work in progress.

-Our aim, as always, is to provide a professional service to professionals.
+Our aim, as always, is to provide a safe, fair and professional service to our broadcast and film colleagues.